Coupled reaction-diffusion equations on adjacent domains

 \section{Abstract}

-We consider a reaction-diffusion system for two densities lying in adjacent domains of $\R^N$.
-We treat two configurations: either a cylinder and its complement, or two half-spaces.
-Diffusion and reaction heterogeneities for the two densities are considered, and an exchange occurs through the separating boundary.
+We consider a reaction-diffusion system for two densities defined in adjacent domains of $\R^N$.
+We treat two spatial configurations: a cylinder and its complement, and two half-spaces.
+Each one of these densities is governed by a specific reaction-diffusion equation of Fisher--KPP type.
+The two densities interact by an exchange through the separating boundary.

-We study the long-time behavior of the solution, and, when it converges to a positive steady state, we prove the existence of an asymptotic speed of propagation in some specific directions.
-Moreover, we determine how such a speed qualitatively depends with respect to several parameters appearing in the model.
+We study the long-time behavior of this system.
+We first show or characterize the existence and uniqueness of a positive steady state and that positive solutions converge to it (when it exists).
+Then, we establish the existence of an asymptotic speed of propagation in the directions along the interface separating the domain.
+Moreover, we study the qualitative dependence of this speed with respect to various parameters of the model.

-In the case $N=2$, we compare such properties to those studied in \cite{BRR1, BRR2, BRR3, BRR4} for a model with a line representing a road of fast diffusion at the boundary of a half-plane, which can be seen as a singular limit of the problem studied here.
+In the case $N=2$, we compare such properties to those studied in \cite{BRR1, BRR2, BRR3, BRR4} for a model with a line representing a road of fast diffusion at the boundary of a half-plane.
+That case can be viewed as a singular limit of the problem studied here.

 \textbf{Keywords:} Reaction-diffusion systems, Fisher-KPP equations, adjacent domains, diffusion heterogeneities, reaction heterogeneities, asymptotic speed of propagation, Robin eigenvalue problems, Bessel functions.